-They are known to show up in November and Stay around in March, as well, but the prime season coincided with our high season.
+Eagle rays are known to show up in November and stay around until March, as well.
+Sometimes we luck out and see one here and there during the summer months, but the prime season coincides with our high season.

-The water conditions are starting to cool down a little to about 78F (25C) at the lowest, but generally, the water stays around 80F (26C) and with super clear visibility.
+The December and January ocean water conditions are starting to cool down a little to about 78F (25C) at the lowest, but generally, the water in Cozumel stays around 80F (26C) and with super clear visibility.